LavanyaBansod/FallingApples/README.md

 # FallingApples
-A basic game of catching apples.
+A basic game of catching the apples.
 Created using pygame.